 Travelling takes us out of our regular day-to-day bubble, which can be both frightening and exhilarating.
 But it tends to always provoke deeper thought into our own values and assumptions.
 Things we’ve always taken for granted, or accepted without question.
 It pushes the boundaries of the mind, and expands it.

 These newfound perspectives ultimately help us with problem solving as we become more logical, lateral and/or intuitive thinkers.
-To learn more, I highly recommend this book: ‘Culture Hacks: Deciphering Differences in American, Chinese, and Japanese Thinking’.
+To learn more, I highly recommend this book by Richard Conrad, ‘Culture Hacks: Deciphering Differences in American, Chinese, and Japanese Thinking’.

 Pin to Your Intellectual Wellness & Infographics Boards (Click to Enlarge):